JustinMarcy/ClarksonUniversity/WebGL/3D_Texture_Mapping/README.txt

 I kept the controls and transformations the same as in lab 3, but I implemented the necessary texture components from the class example.
+Control (from lab3)
+-diamond shape (8 faces, 6 vertices)
+-each vertex has a different color and each face has interpolated colors -keys Q, W, E control rotation for x-axis, y-axis, z-axis respectively -keys A, S control scaling in x, A for decrease, S for increase -keys Z, X control scaling in y, Z for decrease, X for increase -left & right arrow keys control translations in x
+-up & down arrow keys control translations in y

+Transformation Composition (from lab3):
+-Order of composition is Rotate X, Rotate Y, Rotate Z, Translation, Scaling -Roation increment = 0.1
+-Translation increment = 0.05
+-Scaling increment = 0.05

 Conclusion:
 When I initially tried the texture mapping described in the lecture, my shape